AI IconToolbarShare ui

 An introduction to group therapy

-Group therapy is an effective form of counseling that brings together individuals facing similar challenges to explore coping skills, practice mindfulness, and navigate complicated feelings related to worry.
-This curriculum incorporates elements of Cognitive-Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) to provide in-depth lessons addressing anxiety and fears.
-Whether conducted in person or through distance learning options, students experience a safe place to share their feelings, learn new skills, and practice techniques to cope with uncertainties.
+Group therapy is an effective form of counseling that brings together individuals facing similar challenges to explore coping skills, practice mindfulness, and navigate complicated feelings related to worry within group therapy activities.
+A group session may include a curriculum that incorporates elements of cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) to provide in-depth lessons addressing anxiety and fears.
+Whether conducted in person or through distance learning options, clients experience a safe and supportive environment to share their feelings with other group members, learn new skills, and practice techniques to cope with uncertainties.

 Anxiety Group Therapy Curriculum PDF Template